As with most tutor-learner duos at Literacy

 You will help your learner gain practical skills.
 Our learners’ goals range from holding conversations with their children’s teachers, speaking with doctors, applying for a job or promotion and grocery shopping for chicken.

 We have over 200 learners waiting to be matched with a tutor.
-Call (630) 416-6699 or visit our website, www.literacydupage.org to register for one of our upcoming orientations.
+Call (630) 416-6699 and ask for Laura W. or visit our website, www.literacydupage.org to learn more about how you can become a volunteer.
+A new training schedule will start in July.